Rottweilers are very popular pet dogs today. However, most Rottweiler owners do not realize that pet life is very new to this particular dog breed!

 The video you watched here earlier demonstrated a great technique to teach a Rottie puppy that hands are not part of a tug-of-war game.

-Hiding your hands and withdrawing your attention temporarily if your puppy bites you can also be effective ways to teach your puppy that you are not a chew toy.
+Hiding your hands and withdrawing your attention temporarily if your puppy bites you can also be an effective way to teach your puppy that you are not a chew toy.

 Use distraction toys to re-direct your Rottie’s attention